mifi/mifi.no/blog/2020-03-31-automated-electron-build-with-release-to-mac-app-store-microsoft-store-snapcraft.md

 - `Mac Installer Distribution`
 - `Mac App Distribution`
 - `Mac Development`

+If you want to build `mas-dev` locally, also create:
+- `Apple Development`

 Then dowload them and drag drop into Keychain Access ("Login" keychain).
 You may then safely delete the downloaded `.cer` files.